opendatacube/odc-stac-prototype/README.md

 ## Instructions To Run

-1. Create a config file, e.g. stac.yaml, with the following content.
+1. Create a config file, e.g. stac.yaml or any other name, with the following content.

 ```
 """